steysie/morra/doc/README_SUPPLEMENTS.md

 ## Supplements

-***Morra*** package contain few additional utility methods that can simplify processing of corpuses.
-Also, it has a tools to simplify hyperparameters selection and for using several trained morphological parsers conjointly in ensemble.
+***Morra*** package contains few additional utility methods that can simplify processing of corpuses.
+Also, it has tools to simplify hyperparameter selection and using several trained morphological parsers conjointly in ensemble.

 ### Corpus processing